higorfct/Campaign-Optmization-/README.md

-# Project 1: Marketing Campaign Optimization with Machine Learning
+# Marketing Campaign Optimization with Machine Learning

 ## 📝 Introduction
 This project aims to apply Machine Learning techniques to optimize marketing campaigns based on **Return on Investment (ROI)**.
 The goal is to build a predictive model that helps companies **make more strategic decisions** regarding the allocation of their marketing budgets, identifying the most profitable channels to maximize results.